-Agni Mantra: Hindu God of Fire
+Agni Deva Hindu God of Fire

 Table of Contents

+“Agni” is the Sanskrit word for “fire.”
+“Deva” is a masculine form of God; “Devi” would be a feminine form or goddess.
 According to Hindu folklore, fire was originally a force that was devouring everything on earth.
 Then the Creator (Brahma) modified fire so that Lord Agni would be a purifier rather than the destroyer of everything he touched.

+In the Vedic healing tradition, fire mantras have been used to bring the fire element into the physical body for purification and balance.
+Fire mantras can also support the health of the liver and digestion.
 Some traditions view the liver as a physical place where old emotions and memories are held in the body.
 In addition, mantras to the fire element have traditionally been recommended for maintaining a healthy weight through the support of vigorous metabolism.

-Agni Mantra to the God of Fire
+Agni Mantra to the Hindu Fire God

 The lyrics to this mantra are “OM Agni Devaya Namaha.”
 OM is the primordial sound often viewed as the hum of the universe.
 OM focuses the mind and is often used at the beginning of mantras.
 Devaya means “I serve or give offerings to God.”
 Namaha means “I bow or I honor.”
 The meaning of this mantra can be translated as, “I give honor to God as the element of fire.”